 What is Bikeability?

-Cycling is healthy and fun but many people are reluctant to cycle because they have a perception that it is unsafe.
+Cycling is healthy and fun, but many people are reluctant to cycle because they have a perception that it's unsafe.
 In fact, the health benefits of cycling far outweigh the risks, and cyclists, on average, live longer than non-cyclists.

 What courses are on offer in schools?

 Level 1 (Years 2 to 4)